Back to Blog

 Network or Find a Mentor

 One of the most common ways in which software engineers learn about job opportunities is through word-of-mouth and referrals.
-Because of this, it’s important to build out a network of industry mentors and peers who, in addition to sharing job news, can also offer professional guidance.
+Because of this, it’s important to build a network of industry mentors and peers who, in addition to sharing job news, can also offer professional guidance.
 If you’re currently enrolled in a bootcamp or online course, make the most of the support network of mentors and career counselors available to you.
 If you’re working for an organization, proactively reach out to software engineers and managers within the company.
 A mentor can help you become a software engineer without a degree.

 Build a Portfolio